 What is a Content Strategy Session?

-It’s a half-day workshop, up to 4 hours long, held either in person or remotely.
+It’s a one-day workshop, up to 6 hours long, held either in person or remotely.
 It’s delivered by me, Yva, and usually attended by the Managing Director of the company I’m working with, plus anyone else in the business who will be involved in the production or management of the content.